An Essential Role in the Global Power Mix

 Lower coal power plant emissions means cleaner air

-With 80 years of experience and the broadest range of air quality control systems (AQCS) for coal power, our technology can address all the sources of non-greenhouse gas emissions, like NOx, SOx and particulate matter from any coal-fired power plant to meet and exceed the world’s strictest emissions regulations.
+GE is proud to have 80 years of experience and the broadest range of air quality control systems (AQCS) for coal power.
+Our technology can address all the sources of non-greenhouse gas emissions, like NOx, SOx and particulate matter from any coal-fired power plant.
+We can meet and exceed the world’s strictest emissions regulations.

 Cleaner air means a higher acceptance of coal-fired plants in local communities, and equally important, by lenders and financial institutions–leading to better financing terms for our customers.